The rabbits have returned to Downtown Fort Myers - NewsBreak

 Aulen knows who the artists are, but he still won’t say.
 He says that’s part of the fun.

-“It’s something different,” said Aulen.
-“Typically, a lot of artist want recognition, but I think this is more of a community thing.”
+“It’s something different,” says Aulen.
+“Typically, a lot of artist want recognition but I think this is more of a community thing.”